 Now, when this is recited the place is to be completely secluded, not seen and not heard by anyone except the chief lector-priest and the setem-priest.
 One shall bring two women with beautiful bodies.
 They shall be made to sit on the ground at the main portal of the Hall of Appearings.
 On their arms shall be written the names of Isis and Nephthys.
 Jars of faience filled with water shall be placed in their right hands, offering loaves made in Memphis in their left hands, and their faces shall be bowed.
 To be done in the third hour of the day, also in the eighth hour of the day.
 You shall not be slack in reciting this book in the hour of the festival.
 It is finished.

 The Lamentations of Isis and Nephthys were also regularly performed in temples as part of services.
 The two young women, who were always beautiful virgins, sang the Lamentations to the accompaniment of tambourines and other musical instruments.
 The music, however, was not to overwhelm the vocals but only provide emotional atmosphere, either joyful or somber, depending on the occasion.
-The emphasis was always on the voices of the two goddesses lamenting their loss and calling to the departed.
+The emphasis was always on the voices of the two goddesses lamenting their loss and calling on the departed to revive and live again.